DeepakRathod14/CucksMvnExtent/Readme.md

 # Cucumber Extent Reporter

-This tool helps you to generate the custom cucumber-jvm report using ExtentReports plugin.
+This tool helps you to generate the custom cucumber-jvm report using ExtentReports plugin....

 The [ExtentReports](http://extentreports.relevantcodes.com/) plugin is developed by Anshoo Arora.
 This is one of the best reporting plugin available for testing world.
 This plugin can be used with any Test Apis.